northern-information/mapcorps.net/_posts/2021-06-22-1-what-is-mapcore-anyway.md

 ## Otherness

 Sapir-Whorf harmonics.
 Mapcore has an element of otherness that is difficult to pin down.
-I think this is is a result of avant-garde proclivities meticulously filtered through a von Nuemann architecture.
+I think this is is a result of avant-garde proclivities meticulously filtered through a von Neumann architecture.

 ## Emergence